Locally symmetric spaces and K-theory of number fields: The cusped case

-Another special case is the cuspidal completion of a classifiying space, whose geometry will be described in this section.
-The point of the construction is that it may remember the geometry of the cusps of locally symmetric spaces.
-Thus it serves as a technical device to handle the cusped case.\\ \\ \\ {\bf Construction of $BG^{comp}$:}
+{\bf Disjoint cone of simplicial sets.} We will need the cuspidal completion of a classifying space, which fits into the setting of simplicial sets.
+(The point of the construction is that it may remember the geometry of the cusps of locally symmetric spaces.
+Thus it will serve as a technical device to handle the cusped case.)